The N.C. Identity Theft Protection Act in the Age of PhishingPDF

 - The toll-free numbers and addresses for the major consumer reporting agencies, the Federal Trade Commission and the North Carolina Attorney General’s Office.

-For more information regarding the IPTA or how to respond to issues arising from phishing or ransomware attacks, please contact a member of Robinson Bradshaw’s Employment and Labor Practice Group.
+For more information regarding the ITPA or how to respond to issues arising from phishing or ransomware attacks, please contact a member of Robinson Bradshaw’s Employment and Labor Practice Group.

 This article was prepared with the assistance of Devon Sherrell, a rising 2L at Emory University School of Law.